8 Things to Do in Osaka, Japan for First-Time Visitors

 Customary cocktails made from freshly farmed ingredients from the Swissotel’s very own hydroponic sky-garden.

 We heard that the Swissotel Nankai has a sky-farm 147 meters above ground.
 The bartenders and chefs use the produce from their fully sustainable hydroponic-system to create versatile dishes and drinks.
+Swissotel Nankai is the perfect hotel and destination for those seeking a unique wine or cocktail experience during their visit in Osaka.
+The sky-high bar features cocktails made from fresh ingredients grown in their very own hydroponic farm, along with a stunning view of the city.
 We had to give it a try, so we made our way to yet another incredible view of the city, Swissotel Nankai’s top-floor bar, Bar36.
 The cocktails were among the best we’ve tried in Japan during our two week visit.

 8. Explore Osaka’s Most Popular Sights and Attractions